MurunwaMaphiri1/crazy-8s-game/README.md

 ![Game Cover / Logo Placeholder](public/Images/Screenshots/HomePage.png)

 Crazy Eights is a shedding-style card game.
-The goal is simple: get rid of all the cards in your hand before the other player.
+The goal is simple, get rid of all the cards in your hand before the other player.

 ---
 ## Project Setup